Data-Advantage/vibestack/step4-vibe/create-app.md

 # Prompt 2: Authentication Framework

 ```
-Implement the authentication system using Supabase Auth with Google OAuth as specified in auth-implementation.md.
+Implement the authentication system using Supabase Auth with email/password authentication as specified in Project Settings Sources file `auth-implementation.md`, and add code stubs for Google OAuth to be fully implemented later.
+Use the UI components for Authentication/Login as specified in `ui-components.md`.

 Files to create:
 - middleware.ts (auth middleware for protected routes)